Let’s celebrate Throwback Thursday with a post I wrote all the way back in 2012 (how have I been blogging so long?).

 If you suffer from constipation during your period, make sure you’re hydrating your body fully, consider taking a fiber supplement, and make sure to stick to a whole, clean diet. rich in fruits and vegetables.

-Remember the client I mentioned above?
+Remember the client I mentioned at the start?
 Let’s get back to her.

 We sat down and began talking about her normal day to day regimen.
 She was counting calories and staying in a healthy zone, yet her weight had jumped up.